frankthelen/rools/README.md

   when: facts => facts.user.salery >= 2000 && facts.user.age > 25,
   ...
 };
-// however, it's better write it like this... const rule = {
+// however, it's better to write it like this... const rule = {
   when: [
     facts => facts.user.salery >= 2000,